waynodiablo/Oystercard/pills/example_schedule.md

 ### Office hours

 * Monday to Friday.
-Core hours: 09.30 to 18.00.
-You can stay until the office is closed at 7pm.
+Core hours: 09:30 to 18:00.
+We usually open at 08:30, and close at 19:00.

 * Saturday and Sunday.
 The office is closed.

 ### Programming